-Gabriel Chiappini B.Bus, GAICD, CA
+Gabriel Chiappini - BBus, GAICD, CA

 Mr Chiappini is a member of the Australian Institute of Company Directors and Institute of Chartered Accountants and has been the Company Secretary since 14 November 2005.
-Mr Chiappini has worked in Chief Financial Officer and Company Secretarial roles in both local and international environments and also holds the position of Company Secretary with several ASX listed and unlisted companies.
+Mr Chiappini has worked in Chief Financial Officer and Company Secretarial roles in both local and international environments and also holds directorships and Company Secretary positions with several ASX listed and unlisted companies.
 Mr Chiappini has experience in diverse and varied industry sectors including Investment Banking (UK), Property Development & Investment (UK), Oil & Gas (Australia), Telecommunications (Australia) and Biotechnology (Australia).